Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 The A-3-2-T Selector knob sets the first digit of the manually selected frequency (3 or 2) of the [UHF radio](../../../systems/nav_com/uhf.md).

-> 💡 Due to DCS limits, HAVE Quick functionality (including A and T modes) is not implemented.
+> 💡 Due to engine limitations, modes A and T,
+> belonging to the HAVE-Quick functionality, are not simulated.

 The four Frequency Selection Knobs work in concert with the A-3-2-T knob and Preset/Manual switch.
 Frequencies are entered beginning with the 3 or 2